 Cumberland Bone Cave

-I wouldn't say that the bone cave is a fascinating sight because there's not much to see.
-However, the whole story is really interesting and it's right on the edge of the trail.
+I wouldn't say that the bone cave is a fascinating sight because there's not much to see but it's very unique and worth a stop.
+The cave is located a couple miles down the hill from Frostburg, and what you can see is a sign sharing the history and the entrance to the cave which has been closed off with a chain link fence.
+The cave's history is really interesting and it's right on the edge of the trail.
 In 1912 workers excavating a cut for the Western Maryland Railway along Andy's Ridge broke into the partly filled cave.
 A local naturalist, Raymond Armbruster, observed fossil bones among the rocks that had been blasted loose and were being removed from the cut.
 Armbruster notified paleontologists at the Smithsonian Institution, and James W. Gidley began excavating that same year.
 The cave later became known as the "Cumberland Bone Cave".

 Between 1912 to 1916, Gidley excavated the Cumberland Bone Cave, where 41 genera of mammals were found, about 16 per cent of which are extinct.
 Numerous excellent skulls and enough bones to reconstruct skeletons for a number of the species were present.
 Skeletons of the Pleistocene Cave Bear and an extinct Saber-toothed cat from the Bone Cave are on permanent exhibit in the Ice Age Mammal exhibit at the National Museum of Natural History, Smithsonian Institution in Washington, DC.
 Many of the fossilized bones date from 200,000 years ago.
 The Cumberland Bone cave represents one of the finest Pleistocene-era faunas known from eastern North America.

-Borden Tunnel is 2.5 miles west of Frostburg.
+Borden Tunnel is 2.5 miles west (uphill) of Frostburg.
 The tunnel was bored for two tracks and has a length of 957.5 ft.
-After the 1975 abandoment, the track was left in all the way up west of the tunnel.
+After the 1975 abandonment, the track was left in all the way up west of the tunnel.
 It was left to serve a small coal strip mine here.
-I had a really freaky experience in this tunnel at the end of a long rainy day.
+I had a really freaky experience in this tunnel at the end of a long rainy ride from Connellsville.

 It was early evening and the rain finally stopped but the air was wet and the sky overcast.
 Clouds had formed inside the cooler temperatures of the Borden Tunnel.
 There are no lights in the tunnel so the only light source was coming from the opposite end of the tunnel which was clouded with a cool fog.
 The light was being diffused through the fog in such a way that I felt like I was riding through a kaleidoscope.
 It was a really freaky moment.
 It was as if I were floating because I couldn't see the ground or the walls of the tunnel, just the diffused light coming from the far end.
 Pedaling through the tunnel towards the light felt like a sneak peak of Heaven.
 I stopped to take a photo but there was so much moisture in the air (my camera was still wet from filming through the Big Savage Tunnel) that my camera refused to cooperate.